shibjyoti555/keepTyping/README.md

 > I strongly advise against it.
 It probably tastes like regret.

 **So, go ahead, waste your time.
 Give it a phrase and watch the magic (or lack thereof) unfold.**
-Feel free to play around and watch the randomness unfold.
-Happy typing!